jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) A bylaw made under subsection (1) may leave any matter or thing to be regulated, controlled, or prohibited by the road controlling authority by resolution generally, for any specified classes of case, or in a particular case.
 (3A) A relevant road controlling authority may, by resolution, limit a parking place or transport station or any specified part of that parking place or transport station to vehicles belonging to or used by particular persons or classes of persons or to vehicles used for particular public purposes.
 (3B) If, under subsection (3A), a parking place or transport station is limited to vehicles belonging to or used by particular persons or classes of persons or to vehicles used for particular public purposes, no person in charge of any other vehicle may allow the vehicle to stand in the parking place or transport station.
+(3C) For the purposes of subsection (1)﻿(o)﻿(viii),— (a) the infringement fee must not exceed the relevant fee prescribed by regulations, or must be within the range of fees prescribed if a range is prescribed; but
+  (b) if the road controlling authority has not made a bylaw prescribing an infringement fee, the relevant fee is—
+    (i) the fee prescribed by regulations, in the case of regulations prescribing a single fee; or (ii) the minimum fee prescribed by regulations, in the case of regulations prescribing a range of fees.
 (4) A copy of every bylaw made under this section by a road controlling authority must, within 1 week after being made, be sent by the road controlling authority to the Minister, who may at any time disallow the bylaw or any part of the bylaw under section 22AC.
 (5) Nothing in this section—
   (a) applies to any railway on, over, or across any road; or